Gambling Addiction & Getting Help

 Is Problem Gambling a Mental Health illness?

 Any addiction, whether behavioural or alcohol and drug-related, is a mental health illness.
 Residing in the sufferers in the brain, it manifests in dysfunctional thought processes and compulsions – subsequent actions are gravely affected.
+Gambling addiction often co-occurs with other mental disorders, including mood disorders, bipolar disorder, and certain personality disorders.

 betting slip